 Chances are high that you will encounter one of these individuals along the way.
-When you’ve landed in a tight spot with someone who just isn’t playing fair — it can feel like a tidal wave of emotions.
+When you’ve landed in a tight spot with someone who just isn’t playing fair, it can feel like a tidal wave of emotions.

 Unfortunately, the experience can leave us feeling off balance and not quite like ourselves.
+This can be overwhelming.

-Feeling undermined or attacked is traumatic and emotions run high.
+Feeling undermined or attacked is traumatic — and emotions run high.
 (This is completely normal.)
 Most of us will immediately formulate an internal counter-attack or argument.
 However the opportunity for this play out in real life, is often dependent on the existing power dynamic.
-In some cases, we simply have to process the situation to move through it.
+In many cases, we simply have to process the situation to move through it.

 If you are not in the position to openly respond — or directly defend yourself — you can be left with disturbing after-effects.
-We might feel a little “hung-over” or dazed.
+We might feel a little “hung-over”, exhausted or dazed.
 Ultimately, encountering toxic people can affect our ability to thrive in the workplace.
 This is a real and present danger.
 So we must address the situation quickly.

 Here is a bit of advice to wade through the fall-out: